salbadri/MonkeyPox-Cases-in-EU-EEA-Using-Tableau/README.md

 * Map shows name of the country, number of cases, and population count.
 Hover over the map to display additional information such as Rank of the confirmed cases (Descending), and month

+## Observations:
+* Fewer cases of MonkeyPox reported in May 2022 comaring to June and July of the same year
+*  Spain had the highest incidence rate: 5.22 per 100,000 population
+* Slovakia had the lowest incidence rate: 0.02 per 100,000 population

 ## Needs of this project